WesPeacock/Xref2Var/README.md

 There are two main Perl scripts used in this process **mn2xref.pl**, and **Xref2Var.pl**.
 The first, **mn2xref.pl**, modifies the SFM file to prepare it for import into FLEx.
 The second, **Xref2Var.pl**, modifies the FLEx project after the SFM file has been imported.

 The **mn2xref.pl** script modifies the SFM file to change the 2nd ... nth component references to  special cross-references.
-The  **Xref2Var.pl** script that modifies the FLEx project.
+The  **Xref2Var.pl** script modifies the FLEx project.
 It changes the special cross-refence into variants with special characteristics.

 The variants that are created in the FLEx project by **Xref2Var.pl** can be changed to complex forms by running the **Var2Compform** script of the **Subentry Promotion** repo.